• Skip to primary navigation

 What is canning?

 Canning is the practice of properly using safe methods for food preservation.
 The canning process involves placing foods in jars and placing seals on them.
-You then heat the jars and seals to a temperature that destroys microorganisms that could be a health hazard or cause the food to spoil.
+You then heat the jars and seals to a temperature that destroys microorganisms that could be a hazard or cause the food to spoil.
 Canning also inactivates enzymes that could cause the food to spoil.
 Air is driven from the jar during heating, and as it cools, a vacuum seal is formed.
 The vacuum seal prevents air from getting back into the product, bringing microorganisms to recontaminate the food.

 Why you should learn to can